cats256/assessment-statistics/README.md

 Below is a Q&A section for my method and my justifications for it

 Note: Just a warning that since I don't have that much of a background in statistics, my explanations may be oversimplified / inaccurate so please excuse any of my mistake and let me know XD.
-Also I'm not that good at explaining so please feel free to hit me up at nhatbui@tamu.edu
+If you have any suggestion or question please feel free to hit me up at nhatbui@tamu.edu

 ### References:

 Stanford Computer Science and GradeScope Researchers on the Logit-Normal for Grade Distribution:

 https://files.eric.ed.gov/fulltext/ED599204.pdf (Arthurs, Noah; Stenhaug, Ben; Karayev, Sergey; Piech, Chris )